The ecommerce retailer’s guide to driving online sales

 How to use SMS marketing effectively during the holidays

-Are your customers spending more time checking their email due to more free time at home?
-Or are they spending less time due to changes in their work environment?
-The only surefire way to handle changes in consumer behavior effectively is to have as many different ways for reaching your customer as possible.
+Are your customers spending more inclined to check their email or their texts?
+Are they more likely to be at home or with friends after work?
+The only surefire way to communicate with as much of your target audience as possible is to have as many different ways for reaching your customer as possible.

 Which brings us to SMS.
 Are you utilizing SMS marketing?
 If not, now’s a great time to start.

 “SMS marketing can be effective across a variety of industries, and with both younger and older customers who are making impulse purchases and buying other expensive items.
-Communicating with customers through SMS was already a growing necessity for brands heading into 2020, but the impact of the pandemic has only made it an even more indispensable communication and engagement channel for brands,” said Chris Gordon, senior email marketing manager, Noticed.
+Communicating with customers through SMS is an indispensable communication and engagement channel for brands,” said Chris Gordon, senior email marketing manager, Noticed.

 You may be wondering whether there’s enough time to build a decent-sized SMS list to support your holiday marketing strategy.
 The answer is yes!
 Here are some key strategies you can use to grow your SMS list fast.